Nicholas Bayly (Anglesey MP)

-Colonel Nicholas Bayly (1747 – 7 June 1812) was a British soldier and Member of Parliament.
+Colonel Nicholas Bayly (1749 – 7 June 1812) was a British soldier and Member of Parliament.

 Background

-Bayly was the third son of Sir Nicholas Bayly, 2nd Baronet, and Caroline, daughter of Brigadier-General Thomas Paget.
+Born in 1749, Bayly was the third son of Sir Nicholas Bayly, 2nd Baronet, and Caroline, daughter of Brigadier-General Thomas Paget.

-He was baptised on the 1 Jun 1747 at Llanedwen, Anglesey, Wales.
 He was the younger brother of Henry Bayly-Paget, 1st Earl of Uxbridge, and the uncle of Henry Paget, 1st Marquess of Anglesey.
 The family seat was Plas Newydd.

 Military and political career

 Bayly was a Lieutenant-Colonel in the 1st Foot Guards and after he had begun his political career he was appointed Colonel of the part-time Royal West Middlesex Militia (a regiment in which several of his family also served) on 15 April 1788.
 He was returned to parliament for Anglesey in 1784, a seat he held until 1790.
 He was succeeded as MP by his nephew William Paget.

 Family

 Bayly married Frances/Fanny (née Nettlefold) on 14 April 1776.
 He died in June 1812.
 Their second son was Gen. Sir Henry Bayly.
+Another son, Nicholas Bayly (1770-1823), had a controversial military career and settled in Australia.
 His daughter Louisa Augusta, who was born on 18 March 1779, married Sir Edward Perrott on 8 May 1810.